eldoy/waveorb-site/app/pages/doc/actions.md

   return await $.db('comment').create(values)
 }
 ```
-First filters are run, then before, validations, main and after.
-In any of the functions you can add to the orb object `$` for use later.
+Normally you run filters first, then validations and then the rest of the function.

-If you return something from the main function, then after will not be run.
-Return or throw stops the execution flow and return data to the client.
-As each of the functions are async functions, you can fetch data and wait for it anywhere.
+Return or throw stops the execution flow and return data to the client as JSON data.

 ### Validations
 Most of the time we need to validate the parameters sent to a server action.
 Here's a list of the built in validations: